KevinWMatthews/c-led_controller/README_build.md

 ```

 Verify that CMake located the correct C and C++ compilers.
 If it did not, you may need to delete the CMake files and re-generate the build system from scratch.
-Something in there is hanging on to an out-of-date reference....
+Something in CMake is hanging on to an out-of-date reference....
+Do not try to switch between local and cross-compiled builds in the same directory!
+It is safer to use different directories for different target architectures.

 Again, various make commands can be run within ```build-<arch>/``` and will not conflict with builds for the host system or other target architectures.